paqman20/emacs/README.md

 * C-x 3 spilts the selected window into two windows that are side by side
 * C-x o choose a windows
 * C-M-S-v chooses next window downward
+* C-x 0 Delete window
+* C-x 1 Delete other window and keep the one selected

 ### Terminal Emulation
 * M-! cmd RET Single Line Command